 Patients are referred to their local Hepatitis Centre.
 Check with the patient for consent to inform GP or other services and document this in the notes.
 Patients from other areas should be referred to appropriate local services.
-There patients will be fully assessed (which may require liver imaging and biopsy) and considered for therapy.
+There

 Discuss all patients with current Hep B wishing to start PrEP with GUM DOD